Welcome

 Unauthorised absences are those which the school does not consider reasonable and for which no ‘leave’ has been granted.
 This type of absence can lead to the school referring to the Local Authority for penalty notices and/or legal proceedings.

 A pupil who has missed 50% or more schooling is defined by the Government as ‘severely absent’.
-Pupils within this cohort may find it more difficult to be in school or face bigger barriers to their regular attendance and as such are likely to need more intensive support across a range of partners.
+Pupils within this cohort may find it more difficult to be in school or face bigger barriers to their regular attendance and, as such, are likely to need more intensive support.

 Absence Procedures